 This cleansing of the temple should not be confused with still another event where He also cleansed the temple a few days before the crucifixion.
-In this cleansing Jesus uses a scourge that is not mentioned in the accounts of the second cleansing.
+Here, Jesus uses a scourge that is not mentioned in the accounts of the second cleansing.

 Verse 13: "The Passover of the Jews was at hand, and Jesus went up to Jerusalem."

-The Passover feast was part of an annual event that lasted one week.
-It was held in Jerusalem and all Jewish males were expected to attend.
-The Passover was for one day, and the Feast of Unleavened Bread lasted the rest of the week.
+The Passover feast was part of an annual event held in Jerusalem that lasted one week.
+All Jewish males were expected to attend.
+The Passover was for one day, and the Feast of Unleavened Bread continued the rest of the week.

 Verse 14: "In the temple he found those who were selling oxen and sheep and pigeons, and the money-changers sitting there."

 Sheep, doves, and cattle were necessary for the people's sacrifices.
-The only money that could be used in such purchases was controlled by the temple.
+The Temple controlled the money used in such purchases

 Moneychangers would charge enormous fees to standardize the various currencies into the temple coinage; that money was used to pay taxes, and to buy and sell sacrificial animals.

 The moneychangers and merchants had made a mockery of God's house of worship by setting up business in the sacred area of the temple, and Jesus was angry!

 Verse 15: "And making a whip of cords, he drove them all out of the temple, with the sheep and oxen.
 And he poured out the coins of the money-changers and overturned their tables."

 This disrespectful mockery of God's house was unacceptable to Jesus.
 Here we see a part of Jesus that many do not understand.
 Those who think Jesus was weak or wimpy should study this Scripture.